South African Class H 4-10-2T: Design

-By 1898, increasing traffic on the new Natal Government Railways (NGR) mainline into the interior, with its sharp curves and severe 1 in 30 (3⅓%) gradients, necessitated double-heading of the NGR's Dübs A 4-8-2T locomotives on the heavier section of the Natal mainline between Estcourt and Mooirivier as a means to run longer trains to reduce occupation of the line.
+By 1898, the new Natal Government Railways (NGR) experienced increasing traffic on the mainline into the interior.
+The route had sharp curves and severe 1 in 30 (3⅓%) gradients (i.e., for every 30 meters traveled, the track rose or fell by 1 meter).
+These obstacles necessitated double-heading of the NGR's Dübs A 4-8-2T locomotives on the heavier section of the Natal mainline between Estcourt and Mooirivier to run longer trains to reduce occupation of the line.
 The requirement therefore arose for a tank locomotive which could haul at least one-and-a-half times as much as a Dübs A locomotive.

 The limitations within which G.W.
 Reid, Locomotive Superintendent of the NGR at the time, had to meet this requirement were rather severe.
 The maximum axle load was not to exceed 14 lt within the construction loading gauge of 13 ft high by 9 ft wide, while the locomotive had to be able to negotiate gradients of 1 in 30 (3⅓%), compensated for curves of 300 ft radius.
 The result was Reid's design of a 4-10-2 tank engine, the first locomotive in the world to use this wheel arrangement.